 Clearly defined territories

-Hippopotamuses are found in Uganda, Sudan, the Democratic Republic of the Congo, Ethiopia, Gambia, Tanzania, Mozambique and all of southern Africa.
+The hippopotamus is present in Uganda, Sudan, Republic of Congo and Ethiopia, Gambia, Tanzania, Mozambique and throughout southern Africa.

 -